Pazzi conspiracy

-The Pazzi conspiracy (Congiura dei Pazzi) was a plot by members of the Pazzi family and others to displace the Medici family as rulers of Renaissance Florence.
+The Pazzi conspiracy (Congiura dei Pazzi) was a failed plot by members of the Pazzi family and others to displace the Medici family as rulers of Renaissance Florence.

-On 26 April 1478 there was an attempt to assassinate Lorenzo de' Medici and his brother Giuliano.
+On 26 April 1478 (Easter Sunday) there was an attempt to assassinate Lorenzo de' Medici and his brother Giuliano.
 Lorenzo was wounded but survived; Giuliano was killed.

-The failure of the plot served to strengthen the position of the Medici.
+More than eighty people implicated in the plot were executed, some by hanging from the windows of the Palazzo della Signoria.
 The surviving Pazzi family members were banished from Florence.